-- 6.1.
+- 7.1.
 The Pastoral Curriculum constitutes the personal, social, health and economic education delivered to all pupils and reflects the school's aims and ethos.
-At its core it encourages respect for other people and a culture of tolerance with particular regard to the protected characteristics established in the Equality Act 2010 and as such, it actively prepares pupils for life in British society and the wider international community. - 6.2.
-In the Junior School, PSHE and PSED in the EYFS, is delivered by Teachers on a weekly basis via discrete lessons and assemblies and also across our provision via our Thematic Curriculum and Learning Tree.
-The PSHE co-ordinator(s) liaises with other subject leads to ensure a full programme is delivered.
-Visitors and special days complement the provision. - 6.3.
-In Years 7-13, the Pastoral Curriculum is delivered, as part of the teaching timetable, in one 50-minute period every fortnight.
+At its core it encourages respect for other people and a culture of tolerance with particular regard to the protected characteristics established in the Equality Act 2010 and as such, it actively prepares pupils for life in British society and the wider international community. - 7.2.
+In the Junior School, PSHE is delivered by Teachers on a weekly basis via discrete lessons and assemblies and also across our provision via our Connected Curriculum and Learning Tree.
+The PSHE co-ordinator(s) liaise with other subject leads to ensure a full programme is delivered.
+Heads of Year are also involved in planning the Assembly programme which links closely to the Learning Tree.
+Visitors and special days complement the provision. - 7.3.
+In Years 7-12, the Pastoral Curriculum is delivered, as part of the teaching timetable, in one 50-minute period every fortnight.
 Teachers with a particular skill or interest in the field are part of the teaching team and these lessons are supplemented by Tutor Group discussion, assemblies, bespoke sessions delivered by specialists and special events with outside speakers.
 In the Sixth Form the Pastoral Curriculum is delivered through bespoke collapsed days throughout the year alongside lectures and events arranged within the Ignite! programme.
 A full programme of the Pastoral Curriculum is provided and outlined in the Pastoral Curriculum Handbook.
 The Head of the Pastoral Curriculum co-ordinates teaching and, together with Heads of House (for Years 9-11) and the Head of the Middle School (for Years 7 and 8), ensures that all areas of the programme are covered.
 The Pastoral Curriculum is an important element of our Social, Moral, Spiritual and Cultural (SMSC) provision.

-7. Preparation for future life
+8. Preparation for future life

-7.1.
+8.1.
 The school has a clear aim to encourage pupils to think not only about where they will be at 18 but where they aspire to be at 25.
 As a result, the curriculum aims to support the development of skills and character attributes such as independence and resilience for later life.
 Development of these skills occurs both within the curriculum and through co-curricular activities.
 In Year 6, pupils write letters to their future 25-year-old selves which they are invited to read when they return to school for their reunions, at 25.
-Year 7 pupils are taught thinking skills within their Portsmouth Curriculum lessons; all years attend at least one seminar addressing skills such as time management at key points in the curriculum; pupils in all year groups are encouraged to take part in PGS Extend developing their independent research skills and groups such as Model United Nations and the Debating Society to develop debating skills; Sixth Form pupils develop these skills as part of their timetabled CAW time and in many courses within the Ignite!
-Programme, as well as being given the opportunity to develop their leadership skills, for example working as Maths Ambassadors or leading a subject club, such as the Antiquities Society or the Economics and Business Society
+Year 7 pupils are taught thinking skills within their Portsmouth Core lessons; all years attend at least one seminar addressing skills such as time management at key points in the curriculum; pupils in all year groups are encouraged to take part in PGS Extend developing their independent research skills and groups such as Model United Nations to develop debating skills; Sixth Form pupils develop these skills as part of their timetabled CAW time and in many courses within the Ignite!
+Programme, as well as being given the opportunity to educate others as Maths Ambassadors.

-8. Games
+9. Games